tomdcsmith/machinelearningbootcamp/README.md

     conda install -c https://conda.binstar.org/menpo opencv

 ## Install git

 Install git if you don't have it: [http://git-scm.com/](http://git-scm.com/)

 ##  Sign up for a GitHub

 Sign up for a GitHub account or sign in if you have one: [github.com](https://github.com)

 ## Fork the code

 Fork the CCA bootcamp repository at:

 [https://github.com/cambridgecoding/machinelearningbootcamp.git](https://github.com/cambridgecoding/machinelearningbootcamp.git)

+## Clone the code

+Clone the code from your own repository.

 ## Download the data